 The Galloway and Southern Ayrshire Biosphere is an important UNESCO designation that aims to support the understanding and enjoyment of the area as a world class environment.
 The boundary of the biosphere is shown on Figure 6 on page 31.
 Each of the three zones contribute to the overall aims and functions of the biosphere.
-Where developments are expected to impact on the biosphere designation, the Council expects applicants to consider how their proposals can make a positive contribution to the biosphere, with particular reference to opportunities to increase enjoyment of the area as a world class environment.
-(See Figure 5; page 30).
+The Council expects applicants to consider how their proposals can make a positive contribution to the biosphere, with particular reference to opportunities to increase enjoyment of the area as a world class environment (See Figure 5; page 30).